Corporate governance

 Audit Committee

 The Audit Committee meets at least twice a year and is responsible for ensuring that the Group’s financial performance is properly monitored, controlled and reported.
 The major tasks undertaken by the Committee include monitoring the integrity of the Company’s financial reporting, reviewing internal controls and risk management systems and oversight of the external audit process.
-The CEO and Finance Director are invited to attend the Audit Committee meetings if appropriate.
+The Executive Directors are invited to attend the Audit Committee meetings if appropriate.

 Nomination and Remuneration Committee

-The Nomination and Remuneration Committee meets at least twice a year and is responsible for determining and recommending to the Board the terms and conditions of employment and remuneration of Executive Directors including setting targets and approving payments in respect of performance related incentives, bonuses and share scheme awards.
-No Director is involved in determining his own remuneration and the Executive Chairman is excluded from discussions when the Board determines the Non-executive Directors’ remuneration (including his own).
-The Committee’s terms of reference try to ensure that members of the executive management are provided with sufficient incentives to encourage enhanced performance and are in a fair and responsible manner rewarded for their individual contribution to the success of the Company.
+The Nomination and Remuneration Committee meets at least twice a year and is responsible for determining and agreeing the Board policies for pay, bonuses, incentives and other rewards; employee benefits; and the conditions of employment.
+The Committee’s Terms of Reference try to ensure that members of the executive management are provided with sufficient incentives to encourage enhanced performance and are in a fair and responsible manner rewarded for their individual contribution to the success of the Company.

 The Nomination and Remuneration Committee has responsibility for periodically reviewing the structure, size and composition of the Board with a view to the Company’s strategy and likely future requirements; considering succession planning; and identifying candidates and recommending new appointments to the Board.

-The members of the Nomination and Remuneration Committee are all Non-executive Directors, being Michael Wade, Tom Libassi and Andrew Christie, who is also the committee chairman.
+The members of the Nomination and Remuneration Committee are all Non-executive Directors, being Katie Wade, John Chambers, Tom Libassi and Andrew Christie, who is also the Committee Chairman.

 QCA Code Principle 10

 As detailed under QCA Code Principle 2 above, the Board is committed to communicating effectively with the Company’s shareholders and other stakeholders, and to understanding their needs and expectations.
 To achieve this the Board encourages two-way communication with investors and stakeholders and responds appropriately to ensure all questions or issues received from them are addressed in a timely manner.
-The Chief Executive Officer, Finance Director and Chairman have regular, direct contact with large shareholders and make sure that their opinions are communicated to the Board as needed.
+The Executive Directors have regular, direct contact with large shareholders and make sure that their views are communicated to the Board as needed.

 Shareholders and stakeholders are advised about trading performance and any significant developments through timely announcements made to the market electronically via the London Stock Exchange’s Regulatory New Service (‘RNS’).
 These announcements are also automatically uploaded on the Announcements page of this website and copies of press releases, broker notes and analysts’ presentations are placed on the Press and Presentations pages of the website.